michaelvillar/TwitterFreeUsernameChecker/README.md

 TwitterFreeUsernameChecker
 ==========================

-Tool to check if Twitter usernames are available
+Tool to check if Twitter usernames are available.

 The idea is to cron a script that simply check if usernames exist and email you when they don't anymore.
 Hopefully, I'll get some luck :)